Manda7rsnt/disco-widget-new/README.md

 A mobile-first, interactive prototype for a consumer-facing post-purchase offer embedded on an order-confirmation page.

 **Live prototype:** https://post-purchase-offer-widget.netlify.app/
+**Prototype/Walkthrough controls:**
-**Prototype/Walkthrough controls:** the sidebar lets a reviewer switch purchase scenario and interaction state.
+- The sidebar lets a reviewer switch purchase scenario and interaction state.
-These are dev-only scaffolding, not part of the consumer experience.
+- These are dev-only scaffolding, not part of the consumer experience.
-The **Empty** variant is labeled *"Empty, reviewer only"* for the same reason: a real shopper should never see it (more on why below).
+- The **Empty** variant is labeled *"Empty, reviewer only"* for the same reason: a real shopper should never see it (more on why below).

 ---